osrf/gazebo_design/sim_validation/sim_validation.md

 ## Overview

-The simulation validation tool enables users to statistically compare data gathered from a real robot to sensor and actuator information computed in Gazebo.
+The simulation validation tool enables users to statistically compare data gathered in the real world to the corresponding information computed in Gazebo.
 It strives to answer a question asked by many Gazebo users:
 "how well does this simulated robot model reflect reality?"